Am Tien "new" Entrance

 Mother Goddesses at Am Tien

 The cave is said to be in the shape of the mouth of a Dragon, perhaps the most prominent creature in Vietnamese mythological culture.
 So it is not surprising that locals sometimes call the grotto “the Dragon cave”.
 Inside the entrance is a row of shrines that fill the underground space of nearly 100 square meters.
-Built as a place to worship Buddha, it also venerates the mandarins and generals who helped build the Dinh dynasty.
-The Buddha statues and the Mother Goddesses of Vietnamese folk religion are of particular note as they are made from white jade.
+Built as a place to worship Buddha, it also venerates the mandarins and generals who helped build the Dinh dynasty and the Mother Goddesses of Vietnamese folk religion.
+A mixed collection that reflects the diversity of Vietnamese religions.
+Of particular note are the Buddhist and Mother Goddess statues as they are made from monolithic chunks of precious white jade.

 Spirituality